gianninasd/kotlin-demo/README.md

 A Kotlin program that reads a CSV file, and then for each record, calls a REST API that performs a card payment.

 ## Running applications
-From the command line, make sure you have the following JVM parameter configured:
+In order to make Java logging work, you need to launch the JVM with the following parameter (example is from Intellij config):
 `-Djava.util.logging.config.file=$PROJECT_DIR$/out/production/kotlin-demo/logging.properties`

 ## References